Chicken Black Bean Soup

 - Heat the oil in a heavy soup pot, then cook the diced onion and celery about 3-5 minutes, until they are soft but not browned.

-- Add the ground cumin (affiliate link), chili powder, celery seed (affiliate link), and garlic and saute about 2 minutes more.
+- Add the ground cumin, chili powder, celery seed, and garlic and saute about 2 minutes more.

-- Add chicken stock, vegetable broth, canned tomatoes, and salsa and let simmer 10 minutes.
+- Add chicken broth, vegetable broth, canned tomatoes, and salsa and let simmer 10 minutes.
 (Boring photo, but this is an important step.)

 - While the soup simmer diced up some cooked chicken into small pieces until you have about 2 cups diced chicken.

-- Add the chicken and 1 or 2 cans of black beans to the soup, taste to see if you want to add the green tabasco sauce (affiliate link), then simmer on low about 15-20 minutes.
+- Add the chicken and black beans to the soup, taste to see if you want to add the green tabasco sauce (affiliate link), then simmer on low about 15-20 minutes.

 - While this mixture simmers wash, spin dry, and chop enough fresh cilantro to make 1 cup chopped cilantro.
-(You can use less, but I wouldn’t!)
+(You can use less, but I wouldn’t!
+Use sliced green onions if you’re not a cilantro fan.)

 - Add the cilantro and let the simmer simmer 5 minutes more.